fubar2/toolfactory/README.md

 The tool factory tool itself will ONLY run for admin users - people with IDs in config/galaxy.yml "admin_users".

-** ONLY admin_users can run this tool**
+*ONLY admin_users can run this tool*

-That doesn't mean it's safe to install on a shared instance - please don't.
+That doesn't mean it's safe to install on a shared or exposed instance - please don't.

 ## Generated tool Security